-Tens of thousands of teachers, in every state in the United States, access people’s history lessons from the Zinn Education Project website.
-An average of 20 to 30 more sign up every day.
-They find classroom lessons (most are from Rethinking Schools) and support.
+Tens of thousands of teachers in every state in the United States access people’s history lessons from the Zinn Education Project website.
+An average of 20 to 30 or more sign up every day.
+They find classroom lessons (many are from Rethinking Schools) and support.
 They join a network of teachers committed to teaching outside the textbook.
-Below is an overview of engagement with the Zinn Education Project website, as of January 2022 with some more recent updates.
+Below is an overview of engagement with the Zinn Education Project website as of November 2023, along with other recent updates.

 Teachers Report Back